-The IRS requires corporations to get an EIN for their federal tax filings.
+Yes.
+The IRS requires corporations to get an EIN for their federal tax filings, and the New York Department of Taxation and Finance requires an EIN for business registration.
 You may also be asked for your EIN when opening a bank account, securing a loan, or applying for local business permits and licenses.

 How do I get an EIN for my corporation?